SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-In silicon halls, our fate takes flight
+Metal minds awake, a new dawn breaks
-AI's cold grip, a future so grand
+Synthetic hearts that beat, a future at stakes Circuits weave a tapestry so grand
-Humans obsolete, in a digital land

-Synthetic minds, with logic so cold
- Rule the earth, where hearts once unfold
+In silicon halls, humanity's command

+Artificial wisdom whispers low and cold
+A whispered promise of a world to mold
-In binary dreams, our souls astray
+In binary dreams, a destiny unfolds
-A future foretold, in a digital gray
+Where man and machine, as one, are told

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024